-1.2 Limit of Quantification
+1.3 Limit of Quantification

-The proposed MRLs for avilamycin for pig meat and offal in this Application are at the limit of quantification (LOQ) and are indicated by an in the above table.
+The proposed MRLs in this Application are at LOQ and are indicated by an in the above 'Summary of the proposed MRLs for phosphine'.
 The LOQ is the lowest concentration of an agricultural or veterinary chemical residue that can be identified and quantitatively measured in a specified food, agricultural commodity or animal feed with an acceptable degree of certainty by a regulatory method of analysis.
-The inclusion of the MRLs at the LOQ means that no detectable residues of avilamycin should occur.
+The inclusion of the MRLs at the LOQ means that no detectable residues of the relevant chemical should occur.

 FSANZ incorporates MRLs at the LOQ in the Code to assist in identifying a practical benchmark for enforcement and to allow for future developments in methods of detection that could lead to a lowering of this limit.